sbacky/Webscraper/README.md

 Refactored code to separate code handling body text from code handling meta tags.
 This can be further refactored to take out similar code for handling the urls.

 Update main() to use match case for search type.
 This can match any number of search types and is easily extendible if more search types are added.

+### Version 0.1.2

+Removed support for passing in multiple queries at a time -m or --multi-query flag.
+Was not being used and making core logic more complicated than it had to.
+This feature might be added back in later down the line, but for now it is no longer needed.

+Refactored code to remove duplicate and repeated code and added to another related function.
+Makes code easier to read and follow

 ### Future Updates